Me-TV/Me-TV/README.md

 ## Recording

 The main Me TV program is a GUI for watching TV.
-With it come two command line programs, _me-tv-record_ and _me-tv-schedule_. _me-tv-record_ records a named channel for a given period to a named MPEG-4 file.
-The created files can be watched using Glide or Totem (or any other viewer program that can play MPEG-4 files). _me-tv-schedule_ is a command line program for setting up an execution of me-tv-record, i.e. it schedules recording a given channel for a given duration outputting to a given file, starting at a given time in the future.
+With it come two command line programs, _me-tv-record_ and _me-tv-schedule_:
+- _me-tv-record_ records a named channel for a given period to a named MPEG-4 file.
+The created files can be watched using Glide or Totem (or any other viewer program that can play MPEG-4 files).
+- _me-tv-schedule_ sets up execution of _me-tv-record_ at a given time in the future, i.e. it schedules recording a given channel for a given duration outputting to a given file, starting at a given time in the future.

+It is not yet possible to start a recording from the Me TV GUI, but things are being planned.

 ## NB

-Me TV has, to date, only been tested for DVB-T and DVB-T2, none of the other formats (DVB-C, DVB-S, DVB-S2, ATSC) have been tested.
+Me TV has, to date, only been tested for DVB-T and DVB-T2, none of the other delivery systems (DVB-C, DVB-S, DVB-S2, ATSC, ISDB-T) have been tested.
 They should work, but… actual reports of success are needed before any claims can be made.
+New year 2019, may bring news on the ATSC front.

 ## Licence